 The Department of Human Resources is designated as the recipient of reports of financial irregularity.
-Administrative personnel will investigate, write up the findings, make recommendations, and contact the school board attorney for follow-up action.
+An administrative personnel to investigate, write up the findings, make recommendations, and contact the school board attorney for follow-up action.

 You may report a fraud report to the Department of Human Resources by any of the following methods: